|Brand name(s), other common name(s)||Jakafi®|

 |How the drug is given||By mouth|

 Ruxolitinib is FDA approved for treatment of patients with intermediate or high-risk myelofibrosis, including primary myelofibrosis, post-polycythemia vera myelofibrosis and post-essential thrombocythemia myelofibrosis.
+It is also approved to treat patients with polycythemia vera who have had an inadequate response to or are intolerant of hydroxyurea.

 Side effects needing medical attention:Bruising; dizziness; headache; urinary tract infection; weight gain; flatulence; herpes zoster; low platelet counts; low red blood cell counts; low white blood cell counts.